Jack-Wong-dev/ios-types-variables-logic-operations-lab-2/README.md

 var b = 3
 var c = 2

-// your code here
 if(a == b || a == c || b == c)
 {
-    print("At least two variables have the same value") }
+print("At least two variables have the same value")
+}
 else
 {
 print("All the values are different")
 }
 ```

 ***